 …creating networks.
 At the camp it’s not only people who meet, but also movements.

 …educating ourselves.
 There will be courses, workshops, open space, panel discussions, spaces and events for children and teenagers, and a cultural programme.
 We will deal with a diverse range of topics, from theoretical analysis of climate change to practical stuff like building a windmill.
-Each day there will be a specific topic, addressed in different kinds of events and discussed with everyone, for example “understanding systems“ or “developing utopias“.
-You can find more information on our homepage.

 …developing actions.
 There have always been actions protesting against coal over the last few years at the Climate Camp.
 This year, after the Degrowth Summer School has ended, the ActionLab will be a guest at the Climate Camp.